gohugoio/hugo/docs/content/content/archetypes.md

 ## Archetype Formats

-By default, the `hugo new` command will generate front-matter in the TOML format.
-This means, even if we define the front-matter in our archetype files as YAML or JSON, it will be converted to the TOML format before it ends up in our content files.
+By default, the `hugo new` command will generate front matter in the TOML format.
+This means, even if we define the front matter in our archetype files as YAML or JSON, it will be converted to the TOML format before it ends up in our content files.

 Fortunately, this functionality can be overwritten.